robin-raymond/zax.io/flow-control.md

 ### `redo` `while`

-A `redo` `while` statement will repeat over a code block while the condition is true and will always execute at least once.
+A `redo` `while` statement will repeat over a code block while a condition is `true` and it will always execute a repeatable code block at least once.

 ````zax
 print final : ()(...) = {